ChicagoPark/Lane_Distance_Project/README.md

 `Supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT)`

-#### The Sophisticated version for this project is in "__" this repository.
-This repository is just SIMPLE PROJECT

 ### `Real Time Lateral Distance Estimation of other vehicles`

 <img width="450" alt="LiDAR_Arrange" src="https://user-images.githubusercontent.com/73331241/140094544-b9ef6080-121a-44b9-ad79-0d5e1e841e77.jpeg">